 While official accounts are mainly used to interact with existing followers, these business accounts still play a role in attracting new followers and increasing the success of your brand on WeChat.
 Once they subscribe to your WeChat business account, they’ll receive notifications from you for each promotion campaign you initiate for the brand.

-As we said before, there are different types of WeChat Official Accounts to choose from.
-Your options will largely depend on who you are as an organization and your needs to succeed as a brand in China.
-Here are the official account types that you can apply for in WeChat:
+There are different types of WeChat Official Accounts to choose from.
+Your options will largely depend on who you are as an organization and the availability of specific types.
+The two main types of official accounts suitable for brands are service accounts and subscription accounts.

 WeChat service accounts offer a more robust set of perfect features for eCommerce businesses and other service-oriented brands.
 To enhance your marketing efforts, you can manage customer relationships, add WeChat API integrations, and even collect data from your followers.